August 2013 Newsletter

 4. What is the ratio between good and bad?

 What if you encounter a damming review amidst a sea of praise?
 Before you strike the property from your shortlist, remember nobody is perfect.
-Occasionally, things go wrong, and even the best and most caring of owners can bear the brunt of someone’s frustration.
+Occasionally, things go wrong, and even the best and most caring owners can bear the brunt of someone’s frustration.
 So, if there are just one or two negative reviews amongst a sea of praise – consider what they are saying and whether sufficient time has passed to address the criticisms expressed.
-Do consider that almost every other guest ever since appears to have had quite the opposite experience.
+Remember that almost every other guest ever since appears to have had quite the opposite experience.
 This approach helps to nullify postings from those trying to blackmail owners or attack their competitors.

 5. Time of Year

 An interesting phenomenon: By August, a popular holiday cottage may have been so full from Easter onwards that the owner will have been unable to do much more than cleaning and light maintenance.
 While this shouldn’t be an issue, it does mean that reviews in late summer tend to be harsher than those earlier in the year.
-For example, if that farmhouse pine table has coffee-cup rings on it, a lack of matching wine glasses or marks and scratches on walls and paintwork - guests paying peak rates may slip in the occasional critical remark.
+For example, if that farmhouse pine table has coffee cup rings, a lack of matching wine glasses or marks and scratches on walls and paintwork - guests paying peak rates may slip in the occasional critical remark.
 These things will likely be addressed in the autumn as soon as the owner has space between bookings to do the necessary work.
 Critical comments relating to the condition of a cottage in the spring should perhaps be taken a little more seriously!

 6. Are there owner replies?